 The COVID-19 pandemic has adversely impacted global economic activity and contributed to significant volatility in financial markets.
 The COVID-19 pandemic and associated government actions intended to curb its spread are creating disruptions in, and adversely impacting, many industries and have negatively impacted, and could continue to negatively impact, the Company's business in a number of ways, including affecting its tenants' ability or willingness to pay rents and reducing demand for housing in the New York metropolitan area.
-The Tribeca House property has experienced declines in leased occupancy and residential rental rate as a result of the COVID-19 pandemic; several of our other properties experienced smaller declines in leased occupancy as well.
-Certain of the Company's commercial tenants have requested rent deferrals during the pandemic (the total deferred amount at December 31, 2020, was \$0.9 million); such deferrals are recorded in line with the leasing standard under ASC 840.
+The Tribeca House property experienced a temporary decline in leased occupancy and residential rental rates during 2020 as a result of the COVID-19 pandemic; several of our other properties experienced similar temporary declines in leased occupancy as well.
+Certain of the Company's commercial tenants have requested and received partial rent deferrals during the pandemic (the total deferred amount at December 31, 2021, was \$0.7 million); such deferrals are recorded in line with the leasing standard under ASC 840, FASB Staff Q&A for Topic 840.
 In some cases, the Company may restructure rent and other obligations under its leases with its tenants on terms that are less favorable to it than those currently in place.
-Additionally, the outbreak could have a continued material adverse impact on economic and market conditions which may ultimately result in a further decrease in occupancy levels and rental rates across the Company's portfolio as residents reduce their spending and replacement tenants become harder to find.
-The rapid development and fluidity with which the situation continues to develop precludes any prediction as to the ultimate material adverse impact of the COVID-19 pandemic.
-Nevertheless, COVID-19 presents uncertainty and risk with respect to the Company's tenants, which could adversely affect the Company's financial performance.
+Additionally, the outbreak could have a continued material adverse impact on economic and market conditions which may ultimately result in a further decrease in occupancy levels across the Company's portfolio as residents reduce their spending and replacement tenants become harder to find.
+The rapid development and fluidity with which the situation continues to develop, including the rollout and acceptance rate of vaccines and the emergence of new variants precludes any prediction as to the ultimate material adverse impact of the COVID-19 pandemic.
+Nevertheless, COVID-19 presents uncertainty and risk with respect to the Company's tenants, which could adversely affect the Company's business, financial condition, liquidity, and results of operations.